Learning, Networking, Building Business

-Leading growers and exporters seeking to bring their products into China gathered with the country's fresh produce industry representatives and key government officials for three days of networking and education.
+Global growers and exporters seeking to bring their products into China gathered with local representatives across the fresh produce supply chain, for networking and conversation.

 The event began with a series of Business Roundtables on March 15: These rapid-fire-, one-on-one conversations sparked new business relationships between grower/shippers and Chinese importers and retailers.

 PMA China Market Development Representative Mabel Zhuang kicked off the full-day educational agenda on March 16 with an overview of the Chinese marketplace, with an emphasis on fresh produce.
 Mabel highlighted key trends, industry protocols and marketing channels.

 - CEO's from online retailers Tmall Fresh and Frutacloud presented strategies for attendees interested in tapping into China's booming e-commerce market for fresh produce.

 - Peter Zhue of Shenzhen Pagoda Orchard Industry Development Co and Yin Huang of City Super Shanghai showed how grower/shippers could adapt their packaging and product mix to compete in China's small retail formats.